 Reflectors create ‘fill light’ by bouncing the light back into the image.

 It can be difficult to harness and control.
-Yet you can do so with a material, such as a white curtain.
+You can learn to do so with a material, such as a white curtain.
 This softens the sun’s brightness.

 Flags, which stop light, can keep sunlight from reaching certain parts of the product.